NEEDLE HILL & GRASSY HILL

 sea-level.
 Grassy Hill is a watershed that divides the Shing Mun and Sha Tin Valleys.
 Its steep slopes are the upland sources of the Shing Mun

-catchment and streams that run through the Tai Po Kau plantation.
-The vistas from the top are tremendous – weather permitting: Beyond Sha
+catchment and streams that run through the Tai Po Kau Nature Reserve. weather permitting, the vistas from the top are tremendous: Beyond

 Sha Tin, the Ma On Shan range squats firmly on the lowlands.
 In the background, the grand Sai Kung Peninsula beckons.

 While ascending Grassy Hill was a “stepless” affair, descending the hill will be a good work-out for your knees….
 However, just before

 reaching Lead Mine Pass, we join a partially shaded forest track for a more enjoyable walk-out.

 Officially, this hike ends at the Tai Po Market railway station, but you are welcome to join your hike leader for a great Thai lunch at the

 municipal food court nearby before heading back to the city….